Skip to content

 • Ae. aegypti SD strain: used for D. immitis infections

 Strains must be ordered in advance for infection, accounting for potential die offs and typical L3 yields.
-Place Orders as instructed in the Insectary Protocol and update the Parasite Schedule sheet linked in Lab Sheets to associate parasite batches with mosquito infections
+Place Orders as instructed in the Insectary Protocol and update the Parasite Schedule sheet linked in the Lab GDrive to associate parasite batches with mosquito infections

 Mosquito Carton Labels